 From 20th to 24th October 1920 he took the perilous trip to Listowel disguised as a cattle dealer.
-He did so at the instigation of Collins who wanted him to organise an underground movement within the R.I.C. that would provide information on army plans.
+He did so to organise an underground movement within the R.I.C. that would provide information on army plans.
 He met former comrades who agreed to remain in the force solely for this purpose.
 He visited Paddy Breen’s pub in Listowel where he found the Black and Tans socialising.
 In April 1920 the Provisional Government passed a decree that members of the public should ostracise the R.I.C..
 Kelly and McNamara, former comrades in Listowel, were charged with spying but there wasn’t enough evidence to convict them.
 They were both dismissed with immediate effect.
 They later travelled to the U.S.A. to organise support for the Irish cause and spread the word of the atrocities committed by the Black and Tans, of which they had direct experience.
-Jeremiah Mee travelled to London to deliver a message to Sean McGrath, Self-Determination League, and from there they both travelled to Manchester to attend the league’s National Convention.
+Jeremiah Mee travelled to London to deliver a message to Sean McGrath, Self-Determination League, and from there they both travelled to Manchester to attend the League’s National Convention.
 He addressed meetings in Liverpool, Leeds and Cardiff where he received a hero’s welcome and was asked to recount the details of the Listowel mutiny.
 At one point he was congratulated by a member of the British constabulary for taking a stand against the primitive conditions and low wages which members had to endure both in England and Ireland.

-The situation throughout Ireland was deteriorating by the day.
+The security situation throughout Ireland was deteriorating by the day.
 Cork city was burned by the Black and Tans and numerous atrocities were being reported across the country.
 Martial law was imposed.
 Jeremiah spent Christmas in Dromahair where he evaded capture.
 His next mission was to organise a boycott of goods manufactured in Belfast.
-Belfast businessmen were selling much of their products to Catholics in the south while at the same time dismissing Catholic employees in the North.
+Belfast businessmen were selling their products to Catholics in the south while at the same time dismissing Catholic employees in the North.
 He was relatively successful in this mission posing as a drapery salesman.

 He was still in active service and had evaded arrest when the truce was called on 11th July 1921.
 In February 1921 the Belfast Boycott was suspended.
 He was transferred to the Irish White Cross which was established to relieve distress among people caught up in the Anglo-Irish War.
 On 29th June 1922 Civil War broke out when some republicans refused to accept the Treaty negotiated with Britain.
 As a result, funds for the White Cross petered out and Jeremiah became unemployed.
 By all accounts he never joined the I.R.A and he didn’t take sides in the Civil War but nevertheless he was arrested and incarcerated for four months during the Civil War.